awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupinventory.md

   Default: AWS\-GatherSoftwareInventory

-  Description: \(Optional\) The name of the SSM document used to collect Inventory from the managed instance\.
+  Description: \(Optional\) The name of the runbook used to collect Inventory from the managed instance\.
 + AssociationName

   Type: String